We serve children, adolescents & adults.

 Read more +

 Dr. Karp received her PhD in Clinical Psychology at the University of Washington in Seattle and completed her APA-accredited predoctoral internship at the University of North Carolina, Chapel Hill in the School of Medicine and the TEACCH Center.
 She completed her APA-accredited postdoctoral fellowship at Stanford University in the School of Medicine in the Division of Child Psychiatry.
-Dr Karp is also a psychologist in the Center for Developmental and Behavioral Health at Children’s Hospital Los Angeles.
+Dr. Karp previously served as a psychologist in the Center for Developmental and Behavioral Health at Children’s Hospital Los Angeles.
 As a component of Dr. Karp’s commitment to evidence-based care, she continues to participate in clinical trials research and serves as an ad hoc peer reviewer for scientific journals.

 Dr. Jade Starleaf